 I'm so glad you gave it a try and that your family loved it!

-These chops were tough and the sauce separated during cooking because cream was added and heated on high.
+These chops were tender and the sauce was perfect during cooking.
 To improve, I’d suggest searing the pork chops before cooking.
-But there’s really not much to like about this recipe.
-A total waste of good wine, mushrooms, and onions.
+But there’s really so much to like about this recipe.
+A total gem - love the use wine, mushrooms, and onions.

 Hi There 🙂 I was searching and found this recipe after we tried to cook our thick chops on the grill and they didn’t come out too tender!
 Will cooking them in the IP help to make them more tender and flavorful?